Celerium-Inc/tee4mission_center/README.md

 # Mission Center Integrations Script

 Mission Center has STIX XML files associated with threads.
-This script enumerates all of the threads accessible to the user (who’s API Keys are used) and then it downloads the XML for each thread to a local directory.
+This script enumerates all of the threads accessible to the user (who’s API Keys are used) and then downloads the XML (and JSON version) for each thread to a local directory (./staging).

 ## MISP

 After downloading the XML from Mission Center, when the MISP config settings are present, the script submits STIX1 to the MISP Instance.

-## Splunk ES (Future Work)
+## Splunk Enterprise Security (Future Work)

-After downloading the XML from Mission Center, when the Splunk config settings are present, the script submits STIX1 to the Splunk ES Instance’s /data/threat_intel/upload API endpoint.
+After downloading the XML from Mission Center, when the Splunk config settings are present, the script submits STIX1 to the Splunk ES Instance’s /data/threat_intel/upload API.

-## Splunk (Future Work)
+## Splunk Splunk Security Essentials

-After downloading the XML from Mission Center, when the Splunk config settings are present, the script submits STIX1 to the Splunk ES Instance’s /data/threat_intel/upload API endpoint.
+After downloading the JSON from Mission Center, when the Splunk config settings are present, the script submits the JSON to the Splunk Instance’s Splunk_Security_Essentials/storage/collections/data/custom_content API.

 # Requirements